A clear guide to the science, safety, and research behind biomagnetism therapy. Learn key facts, safety notes, and what to consider before trying it.

 Biomagnetism therapy is a complementary approach intended to support wellness.
 Here's what to realistically expect:

-It's not a replacement for medical diagnosis or treatment
+It should not replace medical diagnosis or evidence-based treatment

 Frequently Asked Questions About Biomagnetism Legitimacy